Holiday vs Education?

-There is no doubt that the price of a holiday in school holiday time can be much higher than in term-time, the attraction then to take a holiday in term-time can be tempting, so what can happen if you do this?
+There is no doubt the price of a holiday in school holiday time can be much higher than in term-time, the attraction to take a holiday in term-time can be tempting.
+So, what can happen if you do this?

-The rules about term-time holidays changed in 2013, there is no entitlement.
+The rules about term-time holidays changed in 2013, there is no entitlement for holidays.
 In England it is only the Head Teacher that can authorise a holiday in term-time, and only when there are exceptional circumstances.

 What happens if we decide to go without the permission of the Head Teacher?